We’re sorry, but there are currently no paid vacancies available with us. Please check back later.

 Absolutely!
 You will initially be shadowing the senior adviser, Mary-anne, before you take on your own caseload.
 You will also be put forward for a Community Money Advice qualification to a minimum of level 2.
 The course is held on one-day training courses that you would need to be willing to travel to (to Liverpool for example), supported with evidence from your caseload.
 There will be an online competency assessment after levels 2 and 3 to pass.
 These qualifications are recognised by the Financial Conduct Authority.

-Will do volunteers get out of it?
+What do volunteers get out of it?

 Apart from a recognised qualification, our volunteers regularly tell us that they benefit from volunteering with us in a number of ways.
 You will no doubt find some benefits in common such as: